jesse-jared-collab/jesse-jared-collab.github.io/teaching.md

   gtag('config', 'G-EX32E7FD6Z');
 </script>

-I have designed two introductory philosophy courses and taught six sections of undergraduates at Brooklyn College.
-This has given me the opportunity to work with a diverse group of traditional and non-traditional college students coming from a wide variety of backgrounds.
-I have also worked with high school seniors at the Dalton School, where I planned and led small group discussions on various topics in political philosophy.

-When it comes to teaching, I am interested in developing novel and effective teaching practices that also reflect egalitarian and anti-authoritarian principles.
-For example, I have regularly included in my syllabi a "democracy in the classroom" policy giving students the power to democratically shape all aspects of the curriculum (excluding how grades are assigned).
+When it comes to teaching, I am interested in developing engaging, creative, and effective pedagogical practices that also reflect egalitarian and anti-authoritarian principles.
+I have provided below some of the materials that I have produced as well as a list of the courses I have taught along with the syllabi for those courses.

 I have also received training in the pedagocial practices associated with the [Writing Across the Curriculum](https://www.jstor.org/stable/377412?seq=1#page_scan_tab_contents){:target="_blank"} movement.